 FROG - Future and Reality of Gaming

-The event will take place from 25 to 27 November 2022 in a hybrid format allowing participation remotely or on-site.
+The event will take place from 13 to 15 October 2023 in a hybrid format allowing participation remotely or on-site in the Vienna City Hall.

 Call for Abstracts